Geri McClymont has been working as a freelance medical interpreter since 2013. She obtained her certification through NBCMI in July 2015.

 6. Start Small and Build Your Way Up

-Begin by asking your partner to create a combination of only 3 phrases/sentences for 6 scenarios and with each progressing week, build your way up to 5 phrases/sentences for 12 scenarios.
+Begin by asking your partner to create only a few phrases/sentences for a few medical scenarios.
+For example, 3 phrases/sentences for 4 medical scenarios.
+Each week, ask your partner to add on an additional phrase/sentence and an additional scenario so that in time you build your way up to 5 phrases/sentences for 12 scenarios.

 My sister and I started with 10 scenarios of 5 phrases each, but I asked her to cut back to 3 phrases, and gradually built my way up to 4-5 phrases for 12 scenarios.